CodeTusharSingh/Java-Programs/README.md

 15. multithreading_array_search-> Searching an element in the array using multithreading.
 16. productExceptSelf-> Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
 17. queue-> Implementing queue in java.
+18. rodCutting-> Given a rod of length n inches and an array of prices that includes prices of all pieces of size smaller than n.
+Determine the maximum value obtainable by cutting up the rod and selling the pieces.